Eustace Cockrell and

 Over 100 Stories

-This website is dedicated to documenting Eustace Cockrell’s contribution as a writer with an emphasis on his early career as a writer of short stories.
+This website is dedicated to documenting Eustace Cockrell’s contribution as a writer with an emphasis on his career as a writer of short stories.
 (See Biographical Information.)